melina8/NurseryFinderApp-Project/README.md

 a) Nursery owners, giving them the ability to create a business profile, as well as to
 b) Parents searching for the most suitable Nursery for their children.

-The application provides to the user the ability to view Nurseries' profiles and photos, find them in location maps, contact them via email or phone through the application, but also offers  the ability to use filters in order to search the database with criteria, according to users' requirements.
+The application provides to the user the ability to view Nurseries' profiles and photos, find them on location maps, contact them via email or phone through the application, but also offers  the ability to use filters in order to search the database with criteria, according to users' requirements.